HeyItsBlinded/pygame-tutorial/README.md

 * no countdown timer

 ## edge cases to work on
-* the space bar can be used to reset the ball while it is still in play
+* the space bar can be used to reset the ball while it is still in play (solved)

+## nice to haves
+* game finished/over screen once win condition is satisfied
+* instructions disappear once ball is in play
+* ball does not begin immediately once loaded in